 I completed a diploma in Youth Work and more recently, a Bachelor’s degree in Youth Development.
 I enjoy empowering young people with the tools, resources and support around exploring and acknowledging their roots, identity and potential.

 I work for a Pacific organization, Fonua Ola, as their Youth Worker, working alongside social work team, counsellors and the Hala Ora Wellbeing team who work specifically around mental health.
 We are intertwined and use a wraparound approach.

 Being part of PADA provides a great platform to share, educate and be able to allow genuine exposure and real experiences to be shared around perinatal and postpartum depression, realizing that myself and many of my own family, friends and clients had lived through it without knowing what it was or how to get help.

 I am privileged to be part of the PADA team and being able to contribute towards this movement of shedding more light around maternal mental health.

 Kaiako | PADA Educator

 Originally from Mexico, she has lived in Israel, California and Hawaii and has worked with a variety of ethnic populations and refugees.
 She has three children, ages 13-22.
 She is passionate about supporting parents affected by Postnatal Distress, having been deeply affected herself by PND.
-She has been a peer counsellor for Little Shadow (formerly PND Wellington) for 7 years, facilitated SPACE groups for mums with PND, and now as PADA’s educator regularly conducts presentations about perinatal mental health to a variety of providers and groups.
+She was a peer counsellor for Little Shadow (formerly PND Wellington) for 7 years, facilitated SPACE groups for mums with PND, and for the past 4 years as PADA’s Educator has been regularly writing resources and conducting presentations on perinatal mental health for a variety of providers and groups through the motu.